Patrick Vaughan Stanley Heenan: Military career

 In the early 1930s, Heenan applied for the Army Supplementary Reserve, the only way he could become an officer without formal qualifications.
 According to Elphick, had Heenan's illegitimacy been known, it would have prevented him becoming an officer.
 He was able to join the reserve by presenting his baptism certificate, along with a certificate signed by his school headmaster, stating that Heenan was capable of performing the duties of an officer.
 This was endorsed by the commander of Cheltenham College's OTC.

 In 1933, he was commissioned into the Supplementary Reserve.
 In 1935, Heenan was transferred to the British Indian Army, with the service number 547/AI.
 His parents' address at this time was recorded as Cheam, Surrey, England.
 He was put on the Indian Army's Unattached List, and was sent to India.
 After six months' training with a British regiment, Heenan was not accepted by any Indian Army regiments.
 He had to do an additional six months with another British regiment before being accepted by the 16th Punjab Regiment.
 He reportedly performed well in a skirmish on the North-West Frontier, but was later transferred to the Indian Army Service Corps.
 According to Elphick, this was a device commonly used to get unsatisfactory officers away from prestigious frontline regiments.
-However, Heenan later returned to the 16th Punjabs, but to a different battalion.
+However, Heenan later returned to the 16th Punjabs.

-In 1938–39, Heenan took a six-month "long leave" (an Indian Army tradition) in Japan.
+In 1936–37, Heenan took a six-month "long leave" in Japan.

 During 1941, as fears of a Japanese invasion of Southeast Asia grew, Heenan's unit was sent to Malaya.
 He was transferred to an Indian Army Air Liaison Unit and was sent to Singapore for training.
 Following the completion of air liaison training, Heenan was stationed at Alor Setar, in Kedah, northern Malaya, in June 1941.
 It was in this area that most of the British Royal Air Force, Royal Australian Air Force and Royal New Zealand Air Force squadrons in Malaya were based.

 Circa 8 February 1941.
 Bristol Blenheim Mark I bombers of No. 62 Squadron RAF lined up at Tengah, Singapore, before flying north to their new base at Alor Star, Kedah.
 Heenan was attached to the squadron at Alor Star in late 1941.